Three children were talking about their

 heaven;" while the right has a sign "to a discussion of heaven."
 Without pausing, the UU

-Beliefnet posts the following disclaimer that is applicable here
+Beliefnet once posted the following disclaimer that seems applicable here

 "We recognize that religious humor can be risky.
 It is our

 hope that by laughing at ourselves (and others) we can make this subject

 more approachable.
 If you find any of these objectionable, we apologize."

 Unlike most faith groups in North America, it